superastra/SuperTools/README.md

 ### Operating System Requirements

-Tool-X works on any of the following operating systems:<br>
+SuperTools works on any of the following operating systems:<br>
 • **Android** (Using the Termux App) <br>
 • **Linux** (Debian Based Systems) <br>
 • **Unix**